-Permittee shall submit all data as required by the implementation schedule for each of the limiting conditions to: S.F.W.M.D., Supervising Hydrogeologist - Water Use Compliance, Water Use Division (4320), P.O.
-Box 24680, West Palm Beach, FL 33416-4680 or by e-mail to wucomp@sfwmd.gov.
+Permittee shall submit all data as required by the implementation schedule for each of the limiting conditions to: SFWMD at www.sfwmd.gov/ePermtting, or the Regulatory Support Bureau, MSC 9611, P.O.
+Box 24680, West Palm Beach, FL 33416-4680.